 Tailored jackets appeared in several styles and lengths including boxy, bellhop, short and flared at the waist, fitted and belted.
 A straight short jacket was said to add a youthful appearance.
 A longer jacket was (as it is today) slimming.

-Jacket fabrics were soft, draped woolens; rough silks, and cottons that came in ribbed, mesh, coarse, nubby, or fine weaves.
+Jacket fabrics came in soft, draped woolens; rough silks, and cottons that came in ribbed, mesh, coarse, nubby, or fine weaves.

 Of course all well dressed women wore gloves and a hat for a complete fashion statement.

 Dress shoes sported a chunky heel and slightly rounded toes (unlike in the first illustration) in a pump or tied styles.
-Dancing shoes features cut-outs and peep toes.
+Dancing shoes featured cut-outs and peep toes.

 Magazine Illustration 1932

-The illustration on the right features a very short jacket and a high waisted skirt.
+The illustration above features a very short jacket and a high waisted skirt.

-The double-breasted jacket on the right is long for a slimming effect and features wide lapels.
+The double-breasted jacket above is long for a slimming effect and features wide lapels.